ryugen-io/stitchr/examples/README.md

 # ROM Patcher RS Examples

-This directory contains practical examples of using rom-patcher-rs as a library.
+This directory contains practical examples of using rompatcherrs as a library.

 ## Examples